terra-money/terrain/README.md

 # Migrating CosmWasm Contracts on Terra

-On Terra it is possible to initalize contracts as migratable.
-This functionallity allows the adminstrator to upload a new version of the contract, then send a migrate message to move to the new code.
+On Terra, it is possible to initialize a contract as migratable.
+This functionallity allows the adminstrator to upload a new version of the contract and then send a migrate message to move to the new code.

-<a href="https://docs.terra.money/docs/develop/dapp/quick-start/contract-migration.html" target="_blank">This tutorial</a> builds on top of the Terrain Quick Start Guide and walks you through a contract migration.
+The <a href="https://docs.terra.money/docs/develop/dapp/quick-start/contract-migration.html" target="_blank">contract migration tutorial</a> builds on top of the Terrain Quick Start Guide and walks you through a contract migration.

 ## Adding MigrateMsg to the Contract

-In order for a contract to be migratable, it must satisfy the following two requirements:
+In order for a contract to be migratable, it must be able to handle a `MigrateMsg` transaction.

-1. The smart contract handles the `MigrateMsg` transaction.
-2. The smart contract has an admininstrator set.

 To implement support for `MigrateMsg`, add the message to the `msg.rs` file.
 To do so, navigate to `msg.rs` and place the following code just above the `InstantiateMsg` struct.